Cuprate/old_book/src/monero/database/monerod_database.md

 And if you don't know what is a "zerokval" dummy key, here's an explanation:

-Normally, key-value database permit the access of a value through its key.
-But imagine if we want multiple values for the same key, how do we procede ?
-Here's come the cursors, cursors are capable of iterating over duplicated data placed under the same key.
-A very cool feature of LMDB is that you can get a data not just by iterating them until finding the good one, but give the prefix of the data you attend to receive.
-If you do that LMDB return the first (or nearest) duplicated value that have these first bytes you give him earlier.
+Normally, key-value database map the access of a value through its key.
+But imagine if we want multiple values for the same key, how do we proceed?
+Here comes the cursors, cursors are capable of iterating over duplicated data placed under the same key.
+A very cool feature of LMDB is that you can get a data not just by iterating them until finding the one you want, but you can give the prefix of the data you want to receive.
+If you do that LMDB returns the value that has these first bytes you give it.
 So an optimization to gain space, is to use a *dummy key*.
-For monerod it is 8 null bytes placed as the only key in the table.
+For monerod it is 8 empty (zero) bytes placed as the only key in the table.
 Every data will be placed under this dummy key.
-When you want to get a specific data, you just have to place the cursor under this key and give him the prefix of this data, which, in practice, act as the *real key*.
+When you want to get specific data, you just have to place the cursor under this key and give LMDB the prefix of the data, which, in practice, acts as the *real key*.

 **See [Tables](tables.md) subchapter for details of all tables**